ruhler/fable/langs/fble/README.txt

 # name, value, and submodule hierarchy.
 proc fble-test { expr modules } { ... }

+# Compile the given fble expression.
+# The test is considered passing if there is a compilation error reported at
+# the location specified.
+# loc should be of the form line:col, where line is the line
+# number of the expected error and col is the column number within that line
+# of the expected error.
+# 'modules' is an optional module hierarchy described as a list of 3-tuples of
+# name, value, and submodule hierarchy.
+proc fble-test-compile-error { loc expr modules } { ... }

-# Type check and evaluate the given fble expression.
+# Compile and evaluate the given fble expression.
 # If the expression is a process type, run the resulting process.
-# The test is considered passing if there is a type error or an undefined
+# The test is considered passing if there is a runtime error
-# union field access whose reported error is at the location specified.
+# reported at the location specified.
 # loc should be of the form line:col, where line is the line
 # number of the expected error and col is the column number within that line
 # of the expected error.
 # 'modules' is an optional module hierarchy described as a list of 3-tuples of
 # name, value, and submodule hierarchy.
-proc fble-test-error { loc expr modules } { ... }
+proc fble-test-runtime-error { loc expr modules } { ... }

 # The expr should be a function that takes a single argument of type Nat@ from
 # the testing module Nat%.